NLnetLabs/pythonunbound/README.md

 # pythonunbound
-A simple Dockerfile that builds Unbound (1.9.0 at the time of writing) `--with-pythonmodule` support and includes a simple Hello World style Python # module to demonstrate the `--with-pythonmodule` functionality.
+A simple Dockerfile that builds Unbound (1.9.0 at the time of writing) `--with-pythonmodule` support and includes a simple Hello World style Python # module to demonstrate the `--with-pythonmodule` functionality using Python 3.6.

 # Hello World
 ```